Tiago Coimbra: International career

 Born in Brazil, Coimbra spent his youth in Canada, and is a dual citizen, eligible for both national teams.

 In April 2022, he was called up to the Canada U20 team for a pair of friendlies against Costa Rica U20.
 In June 2022, he was named to the squad for the 2022 CONCACAF U-20 Championship.
-He scored his first goal on June 22 against Saint Kitts and Nevis U20.
+He scored his first goal on 22 June against Saint Kitts and Nevis U20.

+In January 2026, he was named to the Canada senior team for the first time, for a training camp and friendly against Guatemala.
+He appeared in the match against Guatamala, however, as it was designated a B-level friendly, it did not count as an official senior cap.

 Personal

 While with Palmeiras, he was given the nickname Canadá, in reference to his dual nationality.